Environmental Engineering, Class of 2021

 Porter Ranch, California

 Hi, welcome to my page!
 I’m a junior studying Environmental Engineering from Porter Ranch, California, just an hour north of USC.
-On campus, I serve as Vice President of Student Affairs for the Society of Women Engineers (SWE), Vice President of the engineering and science sorority Alpha Omega Epsilon (AΩE), and Logistics Chair of the American Academy of Environmental Engineers and Scientists (AAEES).
+On campus, I serve as Vice President of Student Affairs for the Society of Women Engineers (SWE), President of the engineering and science sorority Alpha Omega Epsilon (AΩE), and Logistics Chair of the American Academy of Environmental Engineers and Scientists (AAEES).
 I am also involved in research with the Smith Research Group, studying emerging wastewater treatment technology.
 This past summer, I was an engineering intern at the Environmental Engineering firm, Brown and Caldwell, working on water treatment systems and projects in southern California.
 In my (very rare but exciting when it happens) free time, I love to go to musicals and concerts, visit the California Science Center and other museums, and explore Los Angeles!

 Check out what I have been up to in my recent blog posts!